NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 };
 ```

 They export an async function that returns an object with hook handlers for its category.
-Once again, Hardhat will call this function the first time each instance of the Hardhat Runtime Environment needs to run one of the hooks in that category.
+Hardhat calls this function the first time it needs to run any hook in that category.

 ### Writing your first hook handler